 When Nicole Russell wanted to expand her Rockaway Beach, N.Y., business, Last Dragon Pizza, she didn’t pitch investors, pursue a loan or turn to crowdfunding.
 Instead, she took part in a local grant competition — and won.

-In May, Russell received $10,000 from the Queens Economic Development Corporation (QEDC) as the winner of its 2017 StartUP Business Plan Competition — making her one of many female entrepreneurs who are turning to grant competitions as an early source of funding.
+In May 2017, Russell received $10,000 from the Queens Economic Development Corporation (QEDC) as the winner of its 2017 StartUP Business Plan Competition — making her one of many female entrepreneurs who are turning to grant money as an early source of funding for their small businesses.

 The embrace of grant competitions is something we’ve observed in our own reporting over the last few years.
 Grants powered up-and-comers like Takia Ross of mobile makeup studio Accessmatized, multi-million dollar entrepreneurs like Kari Warberg Block of organic pest-repellent maker EarthKind, and international vendors like Tanya Heath — to name a few.